Scott Laughton

 Personal Life

-Laughton is known for his involvement in community initiatives, including working as an ambassador for You Can Play, an organization dedicated to eliminating homophobia in sports.
-He is also associated with the Alphabet Sports Collective, which aims to create a safe space for all genders and sexual orientations in sports.
+Off the ice, Scott Laughton has served as an ambassador for You Can Play, an organization dedicated to eliminating homophobia in sports, since joining the NHL.
+He is also involved with the Alphabet Sports Collective, a Canadian organization founded to create a safe space for all genders and sexual orientations.
+His commitment to inclusivity and community work reflects the leadership qualities he has shown throughout his hockey career.